scriptPilot/google-calendar-correction/README.md

 1. Create a trigger for the `onCalendarUpdate` function, triggered by calendar updates

-Now, on every calendar update, the correction function will apply changes to the events if required.
+Now, on every calendar update, the events are corrected automatically if required.

 ### Multiple Calendars